-We determine that the risk condition for the IEEE for the month of October is of concern.
+We determined that the risk condition for the IEEE for the month of November is of concern.
 This can be seen from the various security indicators as indicated below.

 Risk Indicator Service Condition Comments Risk Value Metric MSS-VME HIGH 1 critical vulnerability and 9 high risk vulnerabilities were found.
 Any one of these can cause an impact to the IEEE.
-Risk Score MSS-BAS email MEDIUM While the condition is "medium" this does not mean that it is protected enough.
-The score is 18% which when it reaches 35% becomes critical.
-It only takes one malicious application like Ransomware to compromise the organization.
-Risk Score MSS-BAS WAF HIGH The WAF is not configured to protect the IEEE at this point, which leaves the organization exposed.
+Risk Score MSS-BAS email HIGH The risk score for the email vector, during this period, is considered high.
+This due to the fact that out of 587 simulated malware emails sent, 97 of them successfully penetrated the security countermeasures put in place in your organization.
+Risk Score MSS-BAS WAF CRITICAL The WAF is not configured to protect the IEEE at this point, which leaves the organization exposed.
 The score for this month is 87%.

-Risk Score MSS-BAS MEDIUM While the condition is "medium" this

-browser does not mean that it is protected

-enough.
-The score is 19% which when it

-reaches 35% becomes critical.
-It only

-takes one malicious application like

-Ransomware to compromise the

-organization, particularly vulnerable to

-Wannacry and Petya Ransomware.
+Risk Score MSS-BAS EDR vector CRITICAL We consider this serious for this vector.
+The score is 45% which when it reaches 35% becomes critical.
+Based on our testing Ransomware and other Malware is not being stopped by the current anti-malware of the organization.
+Risk Score MSS-BAS browser MEDIUM While the condition is "medium" this does not mean that it is protected enough.
+The score is 19% which when it reaches 35% becomes critical.
+It only takes one malicious application like Ransomware to compromise the organization, particularly vulnerable to Wannacry and Petya Ransomware.